sourcegraph/handbook/content/company/values.md

 You earn and keep the trust of our customers by putting their interests first, ahead of Sourcegraph's interests and your team's interests.
 Over the long term, we need to be a customer-funded business, and you'll help us get there by being customer-first.

-- We are not engineering-driven.
-We are not sales-driven.
+- We are not engineering-first.
+We are not sales-first.
 Being customer-first unites us all (engineering, sales, and every other team).
 - When you're building the product, being customer-first means you solve real problems for customers who use, love, and appreciate what you build.
 You aren't working on abstract tech that will never be used.
 - When you're marketing, selling, and supporting the product, you know the entire team values you and affirmatively decided to join a customer-first company.
 We are not one of those developer-facing companies where "how to make money and serve customers" is an unpleasant afterthought.
 - Avoid being <abbr title="A prospect is a company that is not yet a customer.">prospect</abbr>-first when possible.
 Solve a problem for existing customers (not prospects) first.
 You can be much more iterative and get much better feedback from existing customers, which means you'll build a better solution and will have happy customer references.
 This wins prospects better than if you were narrowly prospect-first.